 Qualified central air conditioners; electric heat pumps; electric heat pump water heaters; water heaters that run on natural gas, propane, or oil; and biomass fuel stoves used for heating or hot water.
 These items are subject to a separate $300 credit cap.

-Qualified furnaces and any hot water heater boiler that run on natural gas, propane, or oil.
+Qualified furnaces that run on natural gas, propane, or oil.
 These items are subject to a separate $150 credit cap.

 Qualified main air circulating fans used in natural gas, propane and oil furnaces.
 These items are subject to a separate $50 credit cap.